 Andrew Geoffrey Vineyards is located towards the top of Diamond Mountain Road and has some of the best views in the entire northern part of Napa Valley.
 This is one of those under-the-radar hillside Napa Vineyards that only those “in the know” will ever discover.
-This site is vineyard only as there is no winery located here – rather the wines are made at a small winery in the southern part of the valley.
+This site is vineyard only as there is no winery located here – rather the wines are made at a small family owned winery in the southern part of the valley.

-During the mid 1990’s he spent 2.5 years looking for a prime piece of hillside Napa property before settling on the totally undeveloped brush covered land on some of the highest slopes of the Diamond Mountain Appellation.
-He remembers visiting the property – walking down a brushy fire road and seeing glimpses of the valley far below through all the trees but having no idea of the spectacular views from here until he actually cleared the land for the vineyard.
+During the mid 1990’s he spent 2.5 years looking for a prime piece of hillside Napa Valley property before settling on the totally undeveloped brush covered land on some of the highest slopes of the Diamond Mountain Appellation.
+He remembers first visiting the property – walking down a brush-covered fire road and seeing glimpses of the valley far below through all the trees but having no idea of the spectacular views from here until he actually cleared the land for the vineyard.

-Peter has hosted special wine, food and travel cruises for several years focusing on specific regions within Europe.
+Peter has also hosted special wine, food and travel cruises for several years focusing on specific regions within Europe.
 These are small river cruises – the focus of the wines on board are select vintages of Andrew Geoffrey.
 Guests also can choose to accompany Peter on pre and post trips either before or after the river cruise.

+With very few exceptions, the wines are not distributed and are only sold direct.
 For more information or to join the mailing list, visit: www.andrewgeoffrey.com